Criminal Litigation Solicitors in London

 and you have a right to independent legal advice.

-- Your photo, finger prints & DNA will be taken at the police station.
+- For most offences, the police can take your photo, finger prints & DNA can be taken at the police station.
 If you are under 18 an appropriate adult needs to be present for this to happen.
+There are some offences, for which the police cannot take these samples.
+If you want to check about this, you can ask your solicitor.

 - You have the right to see a doctor if you are unwell.